Overview of X8M Scalable Exadata Infrastructure

 Additional Exadata Cloud Service Instance Resources

-The new Exadata resource model retains the rest of the resource types found in DB systems: Oracle Databases, database backups, Data Guard Associations, Work Requests, Oracle Database Homes, and database server nodes (also called "virtual machines").
+After you have provisioned your Exadata Cloud Service instance, you can provision and use the following types of resources: Oracle Databases, database backups, Data Guard Associations, work requests, Oracle Database Homes, and database server nodes (also called "virtual machines").

 The database server file system for database server nodes (also known as "virtual machines") has changed with the X8M generation of hardware.
 See The X8M Virtual Machine File System Structure for details on the X8M database server node file system.